Crestwood Equity Partners (NYSE:CEQP) Price Target Raised to $31.00 at Raymond James

-Crestwood Equity Partners (NYSE:CEQP) had its price objective boosted by Raymond James from $24.00 to $31.00 in a report issued on Thursday, PriceTargets.com reports.
-Raymond James currently has an outperform rating on the pipeline company’s stock.
+Crestwood Equity Partners (NYSE:CEQP) had its price target hoisted by equities research analysts at Raymond James from $24.00 to $31.00 in a report released on Wednesday, Benzinga reports.
+The brokerage currently has an “outperform” rating on the pipeline company’s stock.
+Raymond James’ price target would indicate a potential upside of 4.59% from the company’s previous close.

-Other research analysts have also issued reports about the company.
-TheStreet upgraded Crestwood Equity Partners from a d+ rating to a c- rating in a report on Tuesday, March 9th.
-Capital One Financial raised Crestwood Equity Partners from an equal weight rating to an overweight rating and set a $29.00 price target on the stock in a research note on Thursday, April 1st.
-Truist Securities lifted their price target on Crestwood Equity Partners from $26.00 to $30.00 in a research note on Friday, March 26th.
-JPMorgan Chase & Co. downgraded Crestwood Equity Partners from an overweight rating to a neutral rating and lifted their price target for the company from $27.00 to $28.00 in a research note on Thursday, April 1st.
-Finally, Truist lifted their price target on Crestwood Equity Partners from $26.00 to $30.00 in a research note on Friday, March 26th.
-Five research analysts have rated the stock with a hold rating and five have issued a buy rating to the company’s stock.
-The company has an average rating of Buy and an average price target of $23.09.
+A number of other equities analysts have also recently issued reports on the stock.
+Truist Securities boosted their price objective on shares of Crestwood Equity Partners from $26.00 to $30.00 in a research report on Friday, March 26th.
+JPMorgan Chase & Co. cut shares of Crestwood Equity Partners from an “overweight” rating to a “neutral” rating and boosted their price objective for the company from $27.00 to $28.00 in a research report on Thursday, April 1st.
+Wells Fargo & Company upgraded shares of Crestwood Equity Partners from an “underweight” rating to an “equal weight” rating and set a $22.00 price target on the stock in a research report on Thursday, March 4th.
+TheStreet upgraded shares of Crestwood Equity Partners from a “d+” rating to a “c-” rating in a research report on Tuesday, March 9th.
+Finally, Capital One Financial upgraded shares of Crestwood Equity Partners from an “equal weight” rating to an “overweight” rating and set a $29.00 price target on the stock in a research report on Thursday, April 1st.
+Five analysts have rated the stock with a hold rating and five have assigned a buy rating to the company.
+Crestwood Equity Partners currently has a consensus rating of “Buy” and a consensus price target of $23.09.

-The business also recently announced a quarterly dividend, which will be paid on Friday, May 14th.
-Investors of record on Friday, May 7th will be given a $0.625 dividend.
-This represents a $2.50 dividend on an annualized basis and a dividend yield of 9.02%.
-The ex-dividend date is Thursday, May 6th.
-Crestwood Equity Partners’s dividend payout ratio is currently 25,000.00%.

-In other Crestwood Equity Partners news, EVP William H. Moore sold 100,000 shares of the business’s stock in a transaction that occurred on Thursday, February 25th.
+In other news, major shareholder Gas Services Holding Crestwood sold 6,000,000 shares of the company’s stock in a transaction that occurred on Tuesday, March 30th.
+The shares were sold at an average price of $22.00, for a total value of $132,000,000.00.
+The sale was disclosed in a filing with the SEC, which is accessible through this link.
+Also, EVP William H. Moore sold 100,000 shares of the company’s stock in a transaction that occurred on Thursday, February 25th.
 The stock was sold at an average price of $22.16, for a total transaction of $2,216,000.00.
-The sale was disclosed in a filing with the SEC, which is accessible through the SEC website.
-Also, major shareholder Gas Services Holding Crestwood sold 6,000,000 shares of the business’s stock in a transaction that occurred on Tuesday, March 30th.
-The stock was sold at an average price of $22.00, for a total value of $132,000,000.00.
 The disclosure for this sale can be found here.
-36.20% of the stock is currently owned by insiders.
+Corporate insiders own 36.20% of the company’s stock.

-A number of hedge funds and other institutional investors have recently made changes to their positions in the business.
-City Holding Co. bought a new stake in shares of Crestwood Equity Partners during the first quarter worth approximately $27,000.
-ADE LLC bought a new stake in shares of Crestwood Equity Partners during the fourth quarter worth approximately $49,000.
-Van ECK Associates Corp bought a new stake in shares of Crestwood Equity Partners during the third quarter worth approximately $75,000.
-Pacer Advisors Inc. boosted its holdings in shares of Crestwood Equity Partners by 14.7% during the first quarter.
-Pacer Advisors Inc. now owns 3,012 shares of the pipeline company’s stock worth $84,000 after acquiring an additional 385 shares during the period.
-Finally, NEXT Financial Group Inc boosted its holdings in shares of Crestwood Equity Partners by 840.6% during the first quarter.
-NEXT Financial Group Inc now owns 3,057 shares of the pipeline company’s stock worth $85,000 after acquiring an additional 2,732 shares during the period.
-50.20% of the stock is currently owned by hedge funds and other institutional investors.
+A number of institutional investors have recently modified their holdings of the stock.
+Pacer Advisors Inc. lifted its position in Crestwood Equity Partners by 14.7% during the first quarter.
+Pacer Advisors Inc. now owns 3,012 shares of the pipeline company’s stock valued at $84,000 after purchasing an additional 385 shares during the period.
+SL Advisors LLC lifted its position in Crestwood Equity Partners by 4.1% during the fourth quarter.
+SL Advisors LLC now owns 14,824 shares of the pipeline company’s stock valued at $281,000 after purchasing an additional 580 shares during the period.
+Vident Investment Advisory LLC lifted its position in Crestwood Equity Partners by 1.8% during the fourth quarter.
+Vident Investment Advisory LLC now owns 38,691 shares of the pipeline company’s stock valued at $734,000 after purchasing an additional 682 shares during the period.
+City Holding Co. bought a new position in Crestwood Equity Partners during the first quarter valued at approximately $27,000.
+Finally, Creative Planning lifted its position in Crestwood Equity Partners by 7.1% during the fourth quarter.
+Creative Planning now owns 16,464 shares of the pipeline company’s stock valued at $312,000 after purchasing an additional 1,092 shares during the period.
+Institutional investors own 50.20% of the company’s stock.

 Crestwood Equity Partners LP provides a range of infrastructure solutions to liquids-rich natural gas and crude oil shale plays in the United States.
 It operates through three segments: Gathering and Processing (G&P); Storage and Transportation (S&T); and Marketing, Supply and Logistics (MS&L).